Variable Interest Rate Student Loans

 - Available from a wide range of lenders

-While fixed-rate student debt may be better for those that prefer more predictability in their loan payments, variable-rate student debt can help students save money on interest if rates fall or they are able to pay off their loan early.
+While fixed-rate student debt may be better for those that prefer more predictability in their payments, variable-rate student debt can help students save money on interest if rates fall or they are able to pay off their balances early.

-Applying for variable-rate student debt is a fairly straightforward process, but it’s important to be prepared before diving in.
+Applying is a fairly straightforward process, but it’s important to be prepared before diving in.

-Follow these tips to make applying for a loan as easy as possible.
+Follow these tips to make applying as easy as possible.

 - Compare Lenders

-When applying for any type of loan, one of the most important steps is to compare rates, terms, and fees from multiple lenders.
+When applying for any type, one of the most important steps is to compare rates, terms, and fees from multiple lenders.

 - Prepare Your Documents